 - Increased risk of type 2 diabetes, breast and endometrial cancer

-According to Medicine Net, high levels of testosterone reduce the risk of type 2 diabetes (2).
+According to Medicine Net, high levels of testosterone reduce the risk of type 2 diabetes in men (2).
 The website analyzes a study that discovered that high testosterone levels in males reduced their risk of type 2 diabetes.
 However, researchers still call upon more research on this concept before acting upon such findings.

 The high testosterone levels in men have also been linked with reduced risk of heart attacks and high blood pressure (6).
-Low T levels in males now result in various side effects.
+Low T levels in males also result in various side effects.
 It results in a condition known as male hypogonadism.

 Hypogonadism refers to a condition implying a decreased functional activity of the gonads (testes or ovaries) (5).
 This can negatively affect a man’s quality of life.
 It has also been present in the loss of multiple livelihoods through either separation or divorce (5).

 Similarly, low testosterone levels in men can lead to infertility, absence of secondary sexual features, muscle wasting, and other abnormalities.

 You can avoid such side effects by taking a testosterone test to determine that your levels are within the correct range.
 It will help avoid high testosterone in women and low testosterone in men.

 There are two types of testosterone tests you can choose to take.
 They include (11):